Listen: Chris Witts presents Morning Devotions.

 In Part 1, I introduced the idea of coping when it seems that God is silent.
-In the hard times, Where is God?
+In the hard times we ask, Where is God?
 Does he still care about his people in difficult times?
 I said that God is still there, speaking to us even when it seems impossible to realise.

 Lord, hear my prayer!

 Don’t turn away from me

 and answer me quickly when I call to you.